webpack-contrib/webpack-hot-client/README.md

 ### Best Practices

-When using this module manually, along with the default `port` option valie of `0`, starting compilation (or passing a compiler to `webpack-dev-middleware`) should be done _after_ the socket server has finished listening and allocating a port.
+When using this module manually, along with the default `port` option value of `0`, starting compilation (or passing a compiler to `webpack-dev-middleware`) should be done _after_ the socket server has finished listening and allocating a port.
 This ensures that the build will contain the allocated port.
 (See the